slowernews/hamster-system/README.md

 ## Hamster budget
 ### Organize your money

-*'You don't need a personal budget'.*
+*'You may not need a personal budget'.*

 Does it worth to spend cognitive bandwidth to know that last month you spent €312,23 on groceries?
-After tracking it for a few months, I already know that I spend *around* €300. **What I crave is to feel in control of my life.**
+I already know that I spend *around* €300. **What I crave is to feel in control of my finances.**

 How to do it in a practical way?
 Track your **net worth** in a spreadsheet: